-John is author of a number of influential and highly regarded textbooks on atmospheric physics, remote sensing, and climate change.
-He has received many awards, including the Japan Prize, the International Meteorological Organization Prize and the Royal Astronomical Society Gold Medal.
+John was the author of a number of influential and highly regarded textbooks on atmospheric physics, remote sensing, and climate change.
+He received many awards, including the Japan Prize, the International Meteorological Organization Prize and the Royal Astronomical Society Gold Medal.
 John was knighted in 1991.

 On 'The predictability of weather and climate'.